 Light diffuser is placed between light source and liquid crystal display in order to make the source of light more uniform across the whole screen.

-Only difference between types of LED monitors is in light source that is placed at the back of the screen.
+The only difference between types of LED monitors is in light source that is placed at the back of the screen.
 Therefore, we have 3 different types of LED monitors:

-Different Monitor Panel Types
+Monitor Panel Types

 We may divide all monitors in three groups by the type of panel that they have: